SilvertipSoftware/fixtures/README.md

     language: Python
 ```

 When your tests run, these 3 database records will be created, and ids automatically assigned when needed.
-Accessor macros are also created, referencing a
+Accessor macros are also created, so referencing a
 fixture in a test is as easy as:

 ```php